CasparKielwein/Aaargh/Classes.md

 ### Scum and Villainy

-#### Scoundrel
+#### Shadow
-If you start a fight while being hidden from all enemies, you gain a Power Point.
+When you start a fight while being hidden from all enemies, you gain a Power Point.

 #### Daredevil
 TODO: Gain Power Points for risky and dangerous actions